 With the patented Rigaku Ultra Carry, you can use your NEX CG II spectrometer to quantify trace elements in aqueous liquids down to parts-per-billion (ppb) concentration levels.
 Routine elemental analysis of contaminated water or industrial wastewater can now be performed without an Atomic Absorption (AA) or Inductively Coupled Plasma (ICP) spectrometer.
 Ultra Carry-based trace element analysis is suitable for use by non-technical personnel.

-- Analyze a wide range of elements (11Na to 92U)
+- Analyze a wide range of elements (sodium to uranium)

 - PPB-level elemental detection limits for aqueous samples

-- Simple three-step process: pipette, dry and measure
+- Simple three-step process: pipette, dry, and analyze

 - Easy-to-use EZ Analysis NEX CG user interface